-Options has said that following the publicity surrounding the Berkeley Burke SIPP Administration Limited v Financial Ombudsman Service [2018] EWHC 2878 (admin) judicial review judgment in October 2018, Mr L should have known that, in certain circumstances, SIPP operators may owe responsibilities to their customers.
+Options has said that following the publicity surrounding the Berkeley Burke SIPP Administration Limited v Financial Ombudsman Service [2018] EWHC 2878 (admin) judicial review judgment in October 2018, Mr R should have known that, in certain circumstances,

+SIPP operators may owe responsibilities to their customers.
 So it thinks that this should have started the three-year time period in which he could have brought a complaint.

-I don't think Mr L appreciated that Options may have had some responsibility for the due diligence it had carried out on Caledonian nor was he, or should he have reasonably been, looking to find out about Options' obligations to him.
-Mr L's pension hadn't made a loss over the years, it just hadn't performed as well as Caledonian had said it would.
-So I don't think that Mr L had been on notice of a problem with his pension or that he had suffered a material loss that would have meant he should reasonably have investigated this further.
-It was only when he spoke with his ex-colleagues that he was prompted to investigate with his representative whether he might bring a complaint against Options.
+I don't think Mr R appreciated that Options may have had some responsibility for the due diligence it had carried out on Caledonian nor was he, or should he have reasonably been, looking at that time to find out about Options' obligations to him.
+When he contacted Options to ask about the performance of his pension in 2016, the Berkeley Burke judgement hadn't come out.
+And he was given an explanation by Business C of why his pension hadn't performed as he'd expected it to.
+His pension hadn't made a loss over the years, it just hadn't performed as well as Caledonian had said it would.
+So I don't think that Mr R had been on notice of a problem with his pension or that he had suffered a material loss that would have meant he should reasonably have investigated this further.
+It was only when he saw the social media advert, and related this to the performance of his pension, that he was prompted to investigate with his representative whether he might bring a complaint against Options.
 And I don't consider that he ought reasonably to have taken any action before then.

-After the representative carried out its investigations, Mr L's complaint was made to Options in November 2023.
-And that was within three years of when Mr L knew he could complain, and indeed ought reasonably to have known.
+After the representative carried out its investigations, Mr R's complaint was made to Options in August 2023.
+And that was within three years of when Mr R knew he could complain, and indeed ought reasonably to have known.

-Options also asserts that by Mr L signing an acknowledgement of the pension rights he was giving up during the transfer, this meant he should have known he could complain back in 2012.
-The evidence I have seen doesn't indicate that Mr L had any desire to move his pension until he spoke with Caledonian and was told he could achieve a better return if he was to move it.
+Options also asserts that by Mr R signing an acknowledgement of the pension rights he was giving up during the transfer, this meant he should have known he could complain back in 2012.
+The evidence I have seen doesn't indicate that Mr R had any desire to move his pension until he spoke with Caledonian and was told he could achieve a better return if he was to move it.
 So, his motivation to move wasn't, as Options has said, that he wanted his beneficiaries to be able to take a lump sum in the event of his untimely death.
+Indeed, there is no evidence that Mr R was working abroad in a dangerous profession as Options has said.

-Mr L's complaint is that Options didn't conduct sufficient due diligence on Caledonian and should have prevented his pension transfer.
-And I can't see that signing a declaration about what he was giving up would have highlighted to Mr L that he had incurred a loss for which Options might be responsible.
+Mr R's complaint is that Options didn't conduct sufficient due diligence on Caledonian and should have prevented his pension transfer.
+And I can't see that signing a declaration about what he was giving up would have highlighted to Mr R that he had incurred a loss for which Options might be responsible.
 So he wouldn't have seen any need to conduct further investigations back in 2012 to determine if he had cause for complaint either.
 And even if he had done so, it's unlikely that he would have understood at the time that Options may have been responsible, it being Caledonian that had advised him on the transfer.

-Mr L approached his representative in or around July 2023, who he then appointed to look into whether he may have a claim.
+Mr R approached his representative in March 2023, who he then appointed to look into whether he may have a claim.
 And it was thereafter that it was first confirmed to him what may have gone wrong, and that Options may be responsible for it.